-4Then the king said to Amasa, “Call me the men of Judah together within three days, and be here present.”
+4Then the king said to Amasa, “Call the men of Judah together for me within three days, and be present here yourself.”

-5So Amasa went to call the men of Judah together, but he stayed longer than the set time that he had appointed him.
+5So Amasa went to call the men of Judah together, but he took longer than the set time that had been appointed for him.

-7There went out after him Joab’s men and the Cherethites and the Pelethites and all the mighty men; and they went out of Jerusalem to pursue after Sheba the son of Bichri.
+7So Joab’s men and the Cherethites and the Pelethites and all the mighty men went out after him.
+They went out of Jerusalem to pursue after Sheba the son of Bichri.

-10But Amasa took no heed to the sword that was in Joab’s hand.
-So he struck him with it in the body and shed out his bowels to the ground, and did not strike him again; and he died.
-Joab and Abishai his brother pursued after Sheba the son of Bichri.
+10But Amasa was not on his guard against the sword that was in Joab’s hand.
+So he struck him with it in the abdomen and his intestines poured out onto the ground, and he did not strike him again, and he died.
+Then Joab and Abishai his brother pursued after Sheba the son of Bichri.

-11There stood by him one of Joab’s young men, and said, “He who favors Joab and he who is for David, let him follow Joab!”
+11And one of Joab’s young men stood over him and said, “He who favors Joab and he who is for David, let him follow Joab!”

 12Amasa lay wallowing in his blood in the middle of the highway.
-When the man saw that all the people stood still, he carried Amasa out of the highway into the field and cast a garment over him, when he saw that everyone who came by him stood still.
+When the man saw that all the people stood still, he moved Amasa from the highway into the field and threw a garment over him—when he saw that everyone who came by him would stop.

-13When he was removed out of the highway, all the people went on after Joab to pursue after Sheba the son of Bichri.
+13When he was pushed from the highway, all the people went on after Joab to pursue after Sheba the son of Bichri.

-14He went through all the tribes of Israel to Abel and to Beth-maacah, and all the Berites; and they were gathered together and went also after him.
+14He went through all the tribes of Israel to Abel and to Beth-maacah; and all the Berites, they were gathered together and went after him also.

-15They came and besieged him in Abel of Beth-maacah, and they cast up a mound against the city, and it stood against the rampart; and all the people who were with Joab battered the wall to throw it down.
+15They came and besieged him in Abel of Beth-maacah, and they put up a siege ramp against the city, and it stood against the rampart.
+And all the people who were with Joab were wreaking destruction, to make the wall fall down.

-16Then a wise woman cried out of the city, “Hear, hear!
-Please say to Joab, ‘Come near here, that I may speak with you.’”
+16Then a wise woman cried out of the city, “Listen!
+Listen!
+Please say to Joab, ‘Come near here and let me speak with you.’”

-18Then she spoke, saying, “They used to say in former times, ‘Let them seek counsel at Abel;’ and so they settled the matter.
+18Then she spoke, saying, “They used to say, yes, say in former times, ‘Let them ask, yes ask counsel at Abel;’ and so they ended the matter.

 19I am among those who are peaceable and faithful in Israel.
 You seek to destroy a city and a mother in Israel.
 Why will you swallow up the inheritance of Yahweh?”